Jade Jackson: Biography

 She enrolled at San Luis Obispo High School as a senior to "see what it’s like to be a normal kid", at which time she also worked at a restaurant.
 On April 26, 2009, at the age of 17, Jackson was the opening act for the Charlie Daniels Band and received press coverage in what she describes as a life-changing moment.

 While a freshman at the California Institute of the Arts, Jackson broke her back in a 15-foot fall from a rope swing at Sand Canyon.
 She was allergic to the medication and developed seizures, leading to an addiction to painkillers as well as depression with thoughts of suicide, and eating disorders.
 The physical recovery was 18 months but the mental recovery took much longer and required therapy.

 Christine Ness heard Jackson perform a rough set as a demo in friend’s basement and immediately forwarded a recording to her husband, Mike Ness.
 After hearing her performances, Mike Ness produced her first album, Gilded in 2017, which was released on Anti-.
 That year, she was the opening act for Social Distortion concerts.

 In February 2017, Jackson was featured on the list "10 New Country Artists You Need to Know" by Rolling Stone.

 In 2018, she performed at Stagecoach Festival.

 On June 28, 2019, Jackson released her second full-length album titled Wilderness, also produced by Ness.

 In February and March 2020, she performed as the opening act for performances by Lucero.
 She was also scheduled to be the opening act for performances by Amanda Shires.

 In 2021, after connecting via Instagram after they both performed on the same day at AmericanaFest in Nashville, Jackson collaborated with Aubrie Sellers and released an album titled Breaking Point.

 In July and August 2022, she was the opening act for performances by Collective Soul and Switchfoot.

 Personal life

 As of July 2019, Jackson had a boyfriend.
-Jackson attended a church worship service every Sunday.
+Jackson's band on Gilded includes friends she knew from church and high school.